-Recent advances and future prospects of high performance flexible organic/inorganic thermoelectric composite
+Recent advances, design guidelines, and prospects of flexible organic/inorganic thermoelectric composites

-Thermoelectrics can recover the waste heat, environmental heat or heats from different sources to electricity.
-Inorganic or metal thermoelectrics have higher ZT values and efficiency, but they also have high cost and rigid or bad mechanical properties, contained toxic or rare elements.
-Organic thermoelectrics have low cost, flexible mechanical properties, easy and quick forming, but they have much low ZT values and efficiency, compared with inorganic materials.
-The organic-inorganic composite thermoelectrics can benefit from both properties and are also extremely competitive for commercial applications.
-This review will focus on the organic–inorganic composite thermoelectrics and devices, as well as their challenges.
+Thermoelectrics can recover waste heat, environmental heat or heats from different sources and convert it to electricity.
+Inorganic or metal thermoelectrics have higher ZT values and efficiency; however, they are also expensive, rigid or have poor mechanical properties, and they contain toxic or rare elements.
+Organic thermoelectrics have low cost, flexible mechanical properties, and facile and rapid formation; however, they have very low ZT values and efficiency compared with inorganic materials.
+Organic–inorganic composite thermoelectrics can benefit from both properties and are also extremely competitive for commercial applications.
+This review will focus on flexible organic–inorganic composite thermoelectrics and devices as well as their challenges.

 - This article is part of the themed collection: Popular Advances